-Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property, real property, intangible assets, and natural resources.
+Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property; real property; intangible assets; and natural resources.

 - 38. An office desk is an example of:

 - A. Personal property

 - B. Personal-use property

 - C. Real property

 - D. Business property

-- E. Personal property and Business property
+- E. Both personal property and business property